ramigs/strapi-nuxt-article/strapi-nuxt.md

 };
 ```

 Now, we are ready to configure the Auth module.
+This is done by specifying the
+authentication endpoints for the local strategy with Strapi's authentication
+endpoints.
+The local strategy is based on username and password authentication.

-Paste the code below into
+Paste the code below into `nuxt.config.js`:
-`nuxt.config.js`:

 ```javascript
 /*